-Figure 10 (performance improvement over base) shows that control independence improves performance substantially.
-Coarse-grain control independence performs uniformly well across the benchmarks, with the exception of jpeg, which demonstrates mostly fine-grain control independence, and m88ksim and vortex, which have branch misprediction rates less than 1%.
-The RET model improves performance by about 5% for gcc, 10% for li and perl, and about 20% for compress and go.
+Figure 9 (performance improvement over base) shows that control independence improves performance substantially.
+Coarse-grain control independence performs uniformly well across the benchmarks, with the exception of ijpeg.
+The RET model improves performance by about 5% for gcc, nearly 10% for xlisp, and about 20% for compress and go.
 Going from RET to MLB-RET improves performance moderately for gcc and go, due to greater misprediction coverage and establishing more precise control independent points for backward branches.
 The improvement is perhaps moderate due to overlapping coverage between the two kinds of global re-convergent points.
-For li, MLB-RET drops performance with respect to RET, an artifact of ntb trace selection.
+For xlisp, MLB-RET drops performance with respect to RET, an artifact of ntb trace selection.

-Figure 10: Performance of control independence.
+FIGURE 9.
+Performance of control independence.

 To give insight into the performance of FGCI, conditional branch statistics are shown in Table 5.
 Branches are classified into those that can be captured by FGCI, all other forward branches, and backward branches.
-FGCI branches are further divided into those whose regions fit (\leq 32) or do not fit (>32) in a trace; a trace length of 32 can capture almost all FGCI-type branches.
+FGCI branches are further divided into those whose regions fit ( $\leq$ 32) or do not fit (>32) in a trace; a trace length of 32 can capture almost all FGCI-type branches.
 The fraction of dynamic branches and mispredictions are given for each class.